How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

-This guide explains the most common artificial turf cleaning mistakes, how to avoid them, and what to do instead so your turf stays clean, upright, and long-lasting.
+This guide covers the most common artificial turf cleaning mistakes, what they do to your turf, and what to do instead.

 Artificial turf should be cleaned using gentle methods that protect the fibers and infill.
 Avoid metal tools, high-heat pressure washing, and harsh chemicals.
 Regular rinsing, brushing, and occasional deep cleaning keep turf looking and performing its best.